 Six Outer Banks Vacations in One

 From this home page you can jump to a distinct area and find out everything about that one place.
 Do you like wild horses, lighthouses and shopping galore?
 Then check out our Corolla guide or the Ocracoke guide.
 Want to be right in the center of the Outer Banks and know all about the recreation and opportunities for dining, bar hopping and fun?
 (Who doesn’t?)
 Then check out our Nags Head guide.
 Have a penchant for beautiful gardens, outdoor dramas and arts performances and a lovely waterfront town?
 Then you should read our guide to Roanoke Island from start to finish.
-Are you an avid angler, kiteboarder or wanting a vacation away from all the stuff of life?
+Are you an avid angler, kite boarder or wanting a vacation away from all the stuff of life?
 You definitely want to follow all the info in our Hatteras guide.
+Conversely, if your idea of the perfect vacation is to be in a town with hugely popular restaurants, shopping and events, then our Duck guide is going to be your game.
 Or, you can go to a specific interest, such as Outer Banks real estate, shopping, vacation rentals or Outer Banks recreation, and then find each area’s offerings from there.
-In short, this one web site will give you all the information you need to plan your visit, so settle in for a great session of Outer Banks vacation “surfing.”
+In short, this one website will give you all the information you need to plan your visit, so settle in for a great session of Outer Banks vacation “surfing.”

 Outer Banks islands encompass six different areas that are quite diverse, so vacationing here is like getting six Outer Banks vacations in one.
 Corolla, Duck, the central beach towns of Kitty Hawk, Kill Devil Hills and Nags Head, Hatteras Island, Ocracoke Island and Roanoke Island each have distinct characters and offerings for visitors.
 You’ll discover 125 miles of clean Atlantic Ocean beach, much of it the undeveloped beaches of the Cape Hatteras National Seashore.
 You’ll romp through marshes, wildlife refuges, dense maritime forests and the largest open sand dune on the East Coast.